-I have written previously on the blog about my battle with histamine intolerance and the protocols I used to “right the ship.”
-That post became quite unruly at 5,000+ words, so to make things a bit more manageable for our readers, I decided to transplant the supplement content to its own devoted page.
-The links listed here are affiliate links, if you click on any of the products, we earn a commission which helps us fund further research, podcasts and development of the custom nutrition plans.
+We have written previously on the blog extensively about histamine intolerance.
+Those posts became quite unruly at 5,000+ words, so to make things a bit more manageable for our readers, we decided to transplant the supplement content to its own devoted page.

 Bifidobacterium strains of probiotic

-I wrote about a special Bifidobacterium strain in my post about probiotics and brain health.
-Lots of probiotic blends contain a strain of B. Longum, but few specify which strain.
-As I touched on in my brain health post, there is emerging evidence that B. Longum aids in breaking down histamine and ammonia, as well as increasing levels of butyrate, a short-chain fatty acid responsible for protecting the gut wall.1
+We wrote about a special Bifidobacterium strain in our post about probiotics and brain health.
+Lots of probiotic blends contain a strain of B. Longum, but many don’t specify the strain.
+As we touched on in our brain health post, there is emerging evidence that B. Longum aids in breaking down histamine and ammonia, as well as increasing levels of butyrate, a short-chain fatty acid responsible for protecting the gut wall.
+1

 L. Plantarum LP299v strain

-Like B. Longum, L. Plantarum has frequently been mentioned as one of the best strains of probiotic bacteria for combating histamine issues, and there are some in vitro studies that back up these claims.2
+Like B. Longum, L. Plantarum has frequently been mentioned as one of the best strains of probiotic bacteria for combating histamine issues, and there are some limited in vitro studies that back up these claims.
+2

-The L. plantarum LP299v strain by Solgar (View on Amazon) is my go-to at the moment but before you go and buy the product realize that the studies on L. plantarum and histamine degradation are not conclusive.
+The studies on L. plantarum and histamine degradation are not conclusive.
 There is some evidence the strain can be beneficial but it hasn’t been extensively studied.

-Some mold doctors, like Dr. Neil Nathan, M.D., who we had on the podcast, believe histamine issues are caused by mold toxicity.
+Some mold doctors, like Dr. Neil Nathan, M.D., who we had on the podcast, believe histamine issues can be caused by mold toxicity.
 The good news is that we have lab tests available to either confirm or rule out these issues.

 If you get the Great Plains or Real Time Labs testing done, and find that gliotoxins are elevated, Dr. Neil Nathan, in his book Mold and Mycotoxins, recommends S. boulardii as an effective binding agent to detoxify gliotoxin, which can be elevated due to mold, or some believe solely due to Candida overgrowth.